| Andrea L. Press Research Associate Professor of Communications, Associate Professor of Speech

 the intersection of feminist and other critical theoretical traditions, particularly as

 each bear on the investigation of media influence in contemporary cultural life.
+She teaches both graduate and undergraduate courses which draw on

 these traditions and investigate questions about the interweaving of the mass media with